Do not use NuvaRing if you:

 It is important to consult with your health care provider to make sure you are not pregnant before starting NuvaRing.

 When you start using NuvaRing depends on your current birth control situation.
-Talk to your health care provider and read the Patient Information for more details.
-For basic directions on how to start NuvaRing, read this.
+Talk to your health care provider and read the Prescribing Information for more details.
+Also read some basic directions on how to start NuvaRing.

 Although some women may be aware of NuvaRing in the vagina, most women can’t feel NuvaRing once it’s in place.
 NuvaRing may move around slightly within your vagina.
 This is normal.
 If you do feel discomfort, NuvaRing is probably not fully inserted.
 In that case, just use your finger to gently push the NuvaRing as far as you can into your vagina.